-Figure 2.
-Tonga’s INDC reported emissions and TEEMP Related GHG Emissions (Data Source: Tonga INDC and Ministry of Labour and Commerce [MTED])
+Figure 2: Tonga’s INDC reported emissions and TEEMP-related GHG emissions (Data source: Tonga INDC and the Ministry of Labour and Commerce)

-Tonga’s INDC states that transportation is responsible for 40% of emissions, and electricity generation is responsible for 23% of Tonga’s overall emissions; however, the INDC uses GHG data from a 2006 inventory.
-Since the time that the INDC was submitted TPL’s billed customer consumption has risen by approximately 47%, most likely as a result of an increase in electrification efforts, so the proportion of Tonga’s emissions from electricity are assumed to be higher than stated in the INDC.
+Tonga’s INDC states that transportation is responsible for 40% of emissions, and electricity generation is responsible for 23% of Tonga’s emissions but the INDC used GHG data from a 2006 inventory.
+Since the INDC was submitted, TPL’s billed customer consumption has risen by approximately 47%, most likely as a result of an increase in electrification efforts, so the proportion of Tonga’s emissions from electricity is assumed to be higher than stated in the INDC.
 It is assumed that emissions from non-TPL generators are negligible.

-It is unlikely that emissions from the transportation sector have risen at a similar pace, so the proportion of Tonga’s emissions from electricity are assumed to be higher than stated in the INDC.
-The transportation segment of the INDC includes air and marine, but the TEEMP only addresses ground transportation, such as light and heavy-duty vehicles.
-The TEEMP estimates that ground transportation accounts for 80% of Tonga’s total transportation-related emissions as calculated in the INDC.
+The transportation segment of the INDC includes air and marine transport, but the TEEMP addresses only ground transportation, such as light and heavy-duty vehicles.
+The TEEMP estimates that ground transportation accounts for 80% of Tonga’s total transportation-related emissions, as calculated in the INDC.

-Using the available data from MTED, a Sankey diagram was created to demonstrate the energy flows, by fuel type, for electricity consumption and transportation fuel consumption for Tonga, as shown in Figure 3.
+Using the available data from the Ministry of Trade and Economic Development (MTED), a Sankey diagram was created to demonstrate the energy flows, by fuel type, for electricity consumption and transportation fuel consumption for Tonga, as shown in Figure 3.
 These energy flows are influenced by the climate and infrastructure of the islands.